Skip to content

 What is windscreen cover with car insurance?

-Windscreen insurance is a type of cover that can pay out for the cost of repairing or replacing your windscreen in the event that it gets chipped, cracked or smashed.
+Windscreen insurance is a type of cover that can pay out for the cost of repairing or replacing your car windscreen in the event that it gets chipped, cracked or smashed.

 Is windscreen cover usually included in car insurance?

-Windscreen cover is often included in fully comprehensive car insurance policies as standard, but not always - check your policy documents to be sure.
+Yes, windscreen cover is often included in fully comprehensive car insurance policies as standard, but not always - check your policy documents to be sure.
 Without specific windscreen cover, you’ll need to pay the full excess to claim for damage - and risk losing your no-claims bonus.

 Third-party and third-party, fire and theft policies are less likely to include it as standard, but it will usually be available at an extra cost.